1) Launch Unix terminal

 programs to the Mac App Store).

-When you are ready to distribute to the public, you'll want to sign your application with a
+When you are ready to distribute to the public, you'll want to obtain a Developer ID certificate and then sign your installer with it.

 Run the installer: